STEM at Ladybug

 We can also blend math and science to make learning interdisciplinary using a STEM approach.
 Learning becomes more relevant when children go outside to explore nature.
 By asking the right questions, we can help stimulate investigations where students are identifying objects, making comparisons, making predictions, testing ideas, and sharing discoveries, all while observing their natural environment.
 Children will be exploring concepts of size, shape, patterns, and quantities in the process.
 In this way, they can learn concepts from different disciplines in different contexts, all in ways that are naturally engaging to them.

-There are no greater natural scientists and engineers then young children.
+There are no greater natural scientists and engineers than young children.
 A high quality early learning environment can provide children with the structure in which to build upon their natural inclination to explore, to build, and to question.
 Once again it comes down to letting the children play!